Joel Allegretti

 Joel Allegretti is an American poet and fiction writer.
 His second book of poetry, Father Silicon, was selected by the Kansas City Star as one of 100 Noteworthy Books of 2006.
 He is the editor of Rabbit Ears: TV Poems (NYQ Books, 2015), the first anthology of poetry about the mass medium.

-He has published his work in many U.S. journals and is represented in more than thirty anthologies.
+He has published his work in many U.S. journals and is represented in more than forty anthologies.

 He is a member of the Academy of American Poets and ASCAP.

 Poetry

 Allegretti's poems have appeared in The New York Quarterly, Barrow Street, Harpur Palate, Smartish Pace, PANK, and many other national journals, as well as in journals published in Canada, the United Kingdom, Belgium, and India.

 In addition to writing six books and chapbooks of poetry, he conceived and edited the anthology Rabbit Ears: TV Poems.
 The Boston Globe called it "cleverly edited" and "a smart exploration of the many, many meanings of TV."
 Rain Taxi said, "With its diversity of content and poetic form, Rabbit Ears feels more rich and eclectic than any other poetry anthology on the market."